Student Support and Emergency Team

 One resource through which you may express concerns about a student is the Student Support and Emergency Team (SSET), a group of senior administrators who meet each week to coordinate student support and assistance.
 The group includes Associate Dean for Academic Affairs Michael Allen, Director for Student Life Tammy Briant, Registrar Felisha McCaster, Chief of Public Safety Don Howard, Director of Academic Success and Professor of Legal Skills Jeffrey Minneti, and Director of Bar Preparation Services Michael Pierce.
 SSET works to frame an appropriate response to the situation, including finding the least intrusive, but most effective means, of assisting students and managing the issues presented in accordance with College of Law policies.

-If you or another student is having difficulty or may need support, I encourage you to contact any member of SSET, or me, to express those concerns.
-You may also contact the group as a whole by emailing email@example.com.
+If you or another student is having difficulty or may need support, contact any member of SSET to express those concerns.
+You may also contact the group as a whole by emailing firstname.lastname@example.org.
 If your concern is urgent, please call 911 or Public Safety's emergency number, 727-343-1262 (Gulfport) and 727-420-8868 (Tampa).
 You are not being asked to diagnose any student's condition, but rather to let us know what student may be in need of support so that we can help.